mozilla/geckodriver/README.md

 automation protocol
 by acting as a proxy between the local- and remote ends.

+You can consult the [change log](https://github.com/mozilla/geckodriver/blob/master/CHANGES.md) for a record of all notable changes to the program.

 ## Building

 geckodriver is written in [Rust](https://www.rust-lang.org/)